 - Guided exploration of career fields

-- Access to state-wide annual GTF Leadership Conference for selected scholars
+- Access to the state-wide annual GTF Leadership Conference for selected scholars

 - Fall retreat for team building and reinforcing the Gator experience

-- End-of-semester Community Engagement event applying classroom learning to solving real Houston issues
+- End-of-semester Community Engagement event applying classroom learning to solve real Houston issues